software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/README.md

 ### Generalizing the test

 This unit test performs cheks if we can withdraw "some" amount from our safe.
-However, can we be sure that it works for all amounts, not just 1?
+However, can we be sure that it works for all amounts, not just this particular one?

 The general property here is: given a safe balance, when we withdraw some amount from it, we should get reduced balance in the safe, and it should not be possible to withdraw more than we